enspirit/dem-rescript/README.md

 # Doc-e-mate, your document's best friend

-This repository holds the `dem` commandline tool, that allows your to generate and print documents written in Markdown, styled in CSS, with business data injected from JSON or YAML files.
+This repository holds the `dem` commandline tool, that allows you to generate and print documents written in Markdown, styled in CSS, with business data injected from JSON or YAML files.